LVMH does not rule out raising Tiffany bid: sources

 Both sides were said to be eager to reach a deal.

-Contacted by AFP, LVMH did not wish to comment.
+Contacted by AFP, LVMH offered no comment.
 Tiffany did not initially respond to a request for comment.

 Tiffany, founded in 1837 and headquartered on glamorous 5th Avenue in New York next to Trump Tower, is the most iconic of US luxury brands, an image reflected in the "Breakfast at Tiffany's" novella by Truman Capote, made into a film with Audrey Hepburn in 1961.